Giving Every Building its Own Digital Fingerprint

 Most things we use every day have a way to track them.
 Cars have a VIN number that stays with the vehicle no matter who owns it.
 Products in a store have barcodes so they can move through a global supply chain.
 Even websites have domain names so people can find them.

-Physical infrastructure has never had a tool like this.
+The building sector has never had a tool like this.
 Because there is no single ID, data gets duplicated or lost.
 Trevor Vick, the founder of UMIP Inc., wants to change that with the PIID framework.
-This system gives every physical asset a unique ID that lasts for decades.
+This system gives every physical building a unique ID that lasts for decades.

 A New Standard for Success